Skip to main content

 / rate(hash_routing_lookup_duration_seconds_count[5m]) > 0.005

-Alert on sustained latency above 5ms.
+Alert on sustained average latency above 5ms.
 High latency typically indicates stale cache snapshots or excessive vnode collisions.

 Dynamic Resharding & Node Lifecycle Management